 Pitt students may utilize the following online resource to understand the grading scale within this host country.

 KEDGE will provide a hardcopy (or electronic transcripts) to the University of Pittsburgh’s Study Abroad Office.
 Make sure that you follow their instructions on how to ensure that an official copy of your grades are receive.
 Hardcopies should be sent the following address: 3959 Fifth Avenue, Pittsburgh, PA 15260, USA.
-Electronic copies should be sent to the designated exchange program manager under “SAO Staff.”
+Electronic copies should be sent to the designated exchange program manager under “Program Staff.”

 Exchange university transcripts typically do not arrive from the exchange university until 3 to 4 months after the end of exchange period.
 Therefore, Pitt students should be mindful of how this may affect their ability to graduate, especially when exchanging during one's senior year.
 Another consideration is how this may affect your financial aid package, as the S/NC grades are not posted until transcripts are received.